HaloZero/FEWD_Curriculum_24/Week_05_JS_ComputerScience/09_variables_conditionals/README.md

 ###LESSON PLANNING NOTES

-Below you will find notes on each section from the proposed schedule above.
-These notes are  meant to help you plan for a great class.
+Below you will find notes on each section from the proposed schedule.
+These notes are  meant to help you plan an awesome lesson.

 ####jQuery Basics Review
 _Time: 20min_